 In general, many pump companies continue to enjoy large market shares in very specific application niches.
 A group of companies may specialize in the stainless steel pumps needed by the food and pharmaceutical industry while another group focuses on the high-pressure pumps needed for steam generators.
 The market for large pumps in irrigation and flood control is very specialized with only a few companies capturing most of the market.

 The major producers of the large custom-made pumps are ITT A-C, Cascade, Ebara, Flowserve, Fairbanks-Morse (Pentair), Johnston, Patterson (Gorman Rupp), MWI, Voith, and Ruhrpumpen (WDM).

 Additional manufacturers are ABS, Hyundai, Hitachi and KSB for slightly smaller pumps.

 Another trend is toward diversification as ITT and Pentair are pursuing filtration through acquisitions.
 There is a synergy in that pumps are needed and are an integral part of the filtration process.
 More importantly, the growth of the filtration sector is higher than that of the pump industry.

 A final trend is toward flow control.
 Thus a company such as Flowserve, through the ownership of both pump and valve companies, becomes an industry leader in the larger flow control sector.

-What other areas of the pump industry are poised
+What other areas of the pump industry are poised for growth?

 The move to drier sewage sludges has challenged pump manufacturers to supply pumps for this more difficult service.
 The accelerating interest and investment in water reclamation has generated a market for reverse osmosis systems.
 These systems require special high-pressure pumps.
 Because they are such large energy consumers, there is a big opportunity to reduce overall operation costs by improving pump energy efficiency.